johnno1962/SwiftTrace/README.md

     print(SwiftTrace.methodNames(ofClass: TestClass.self))
  ```
 There are limitations to this abbreviated interface in that it only supports Double, Float,
-String, Int, Object and CGRect arguments.
-For other struct types that do not contain
+String, Int, Object, CGRect, CGSize and CGPoint arguments.
+For other struct types that
-floating point values you can conform them to protocol `SwiftTraceArg` to be able to
+do not contain floating point values you can conform them to protocol `SwiftTraceArg`
-pass them on the argument list.
-These values and return values must fit into 32 bytes
+to be able to pass them on the argument list or `SwiftTraceFloatArg` if they contain
-and not contain floats.
+only floats.
+These values and return values must fit into 32 bytes and not contain floats.

 #### How it works